rjshvjy/puvi/.dev-index/code_usage_report.md

 - Files: 1

 ### oil
-- Used by modules: material_writeoff, sku_production
+- Used by modules: sku_production, material_writeoff
 - Files: 9
 - Functions using this table:
   - extract_variety_code_from_oil_source in puvi-backend/puvi-backend-main/modules/sku_production.py